-- Publication of their entry on the Air and Space Power website - A congratulatory letter from CAF, which will be added to the member's personnel file and copied to their commanding officer. - Waiver of one or more Program Wirraway air power modules, up to level 3 inclusive (Air Force pwersonnel) or
+- A congratulatory letter from CAF, which will be added to the member's personnel file and copied to their commanding officer. - Recognition of demonstrated competence of one or more Program Wirraway air power modules, up to Level 3 inclusive (Air Force personnel) or

-- Their next Joint individual PME air power module, up to JIPME level 2 (other Defence personnel) - A short term secondment to the Air and Space Power Centre to contribute to a related Air and Space Power project.
+- Their next Joint individual PME air power module, up to JPME Level 2 (other Defence personnel) - A short term secondment to the Air and Space Power Centre to contribute to a related Air and Space Power project.